The Snowling Queen

 Thy sister, Queen, is jealous of thy reign,

-If surely she I can thee turn against,
+If surely I can turn she against thee,

 A boon she would be therefore bound to give.

-WENDELL: Quick Wormwood, quick, and hasten thou on wing!
+WENDELL: Quick Wormwood, quick, and hasten thee[fix] on wing!

 To Tam the Snowling quickly thou report!